Uptick Seen in Insurance Fraud Costs

-Insurance Networking News, October 4, 2012
+INN Breaking News, October 4, 2012

 A sluggish economy is being blamed for the rising cost of insurance fraud.
 According to a new report, more than half of U.S. personal lines insurers expect to see an increase in the cost of fraud this year, notes the Property Casualty Insurers Association of American (PCI) and predictive analytics and decision making technology provider FICO, which released the results of their survey today.